habzs/escendoMake/README.md

 - Firebase
 - Node.js and Material Design Bootstrap

+Using an Arduino with an RFID sensor, it detects for a RFID tag, and communicates directly with Firebase through the ESP8266 to update the state of a "table".
+The web-app then listens for changes to the Firebase Realtime Database and makes appropriate changes to the UI.

 To start:
 ```
 - Compile and upload the sketch to an Arduino.